 "These are the Men"1963.
 (Quoted from the GERRY catalog above): "Part of the final team chosen for the first American attempt on Mt.
 Everest during their Mt.
 Rainier shakedown.
 Back row: Gil Roberts, Barry Corbett (Gerry dealer in Jackson, Wyoming), Dave Dingman.
 Front row: Will Siri, Norman Dyhrenfurth (leader), Disk Emerson, Dr. Tom Hornbein, Jim Whittaker pulling, and Lute Jerstad watching."
 This photo shows 9 of the 19 Americans who were on the Expedition....My commentary: the Expedition did successfully place five of its members on the summit, including "Big Jim" Whittaker on May 1, 1963..... two weeks later, Willi Unsoeld and Tom Hornbein made a first ascent of the West Ridge route, while Lute Jerstad and Barry Bishop ascended the South Col route that Sir Edmund Hillary had done on the mountain's first ascent in 1953 (Lute and Tom are shown in the picture above; please click here to see a 1972 picture of Lute Jerstad climbing on Mt.
 Hood, Oregon).....
 However, tragedy marred the Expedition's accomplishments when Jake Breitenbach was killed in the Khumbu icefall early in the expedition (Jake is not shown in the image above)..
 Tragedy also nearly demolished the four summit climbers, who were forced to spend the night high on the mountain, suffering serious frostbite.....For his heroic rescue of four stranded climbers on the 1963 expedition, Dr. Dave Dingman received the Hubbard medal from President John F. Kennedy.
 Dr. Dingman conducted a successful practice in Plastic and Reconstructive Surgery in Salt Lake City and rose to the rank of Professor at the University of Utah Department of Surgery. .
 At least three of the Expedition members maintained strong ties to the Everest area throughout their lives (Barry Bishop (main photographer for the Expedition), Lute Jerstad and Gil Roberts).
 Link to an excellent account of the Expedition from National Geographic, click here.

 Here's a picture of later GERRY brand tent: a "Mountain II" from the 1970s.
 Although Gerry himself had left the company by then, the design looks very similar to the designed-by Gerry tent called the "Mountain" found in the 1965 catalog, advertised as "Our lightest high altitude tent."
 That tent was also orange; it cost $130, and weighed in at 7 1/4 pounds without stakes, so was actually a lot of tent for the weight.
 This later tent is perhaps circa 1974.
 It's build quality is excellent, and it's highly reinforced in all the right places.
-Image compliments of Dan Dunbar.
+Image compliments of Dan Dunbar, a resident of Canada.

 CORDLOCKS: Gerry Cunningham invented and patented the "Drawstring Clamp" sometime in those very early years (the early 1950s).
 Later to become known as the "Cordlock," this small device replaces knots and has become omni-present in today's society, even reaching into areas having nothing to do with backpacking or climbing!